carolinelbp/cyclistic-bike-share/README.md

 ## 2. Ride Duration - How Long Do They Ride For?

+Some variables show little difference in casual rider behavior.
+I expected casual average ride length to increase in summer alongside overall ride volume, but it doesn't fluctuate much seasonally.
+However, casual riders show clear differences from members in other areas — taking longer rides on average and significantly more 60+ minute trips.
+<br><br>

 ### Ride Length Average & Distribution

 **Overall Ride Length**: Casual riders average almost twice the ride length of members.